The best hotels in Tegucigalpa

 The Guatemala border at El Florido (nearest to Copan Ruinas) is the cleanest crossing for overlanders.
 The Honduras-Nicaragua crossing at Guasaule (via Choluteca) is 2.5 hours south of Tegucigalpa and handles most ground transport toward Managua and Costa Rica.

-Tegucigalpa's best neighborhoods
+Tegucigalpa's best hotel regions

 Tegucigalpa spreads across multiple hills divided by the Choluteca River.
 Colonia Palmira and Lomas del Guijarro host the embassy district and best hotels.
 The historic center around Parque Central is the cultural core.